Opening Date: 13 June 2016

 Stage One: Register

 Each organisation wishing to apply for a grant must first register.
-The Community Building Partnership Program is now using SmartyGrants software.
+The Community Building Partnership Program uses SmartyGrants software.

-If you already have a SmartyGrants registration established when applying with an alternative grants program, or from the CBP 2014 funding round, you may use the same log-in information.
+If you already have a SmartyGrants registration established from another grants program or a previous CBP funding round, you may use the same log-in information.

-If you do not have a SmartyGrants log-in and did not apply for funding in the CBP 2014 round, you will need to create one prior to commencing an application, even if you have applied for funding under previous rounds of the CBP Program.
+If you do not have a SmartyGrants log-in, you will need to create one prior to commencing an application.

 Stage Two: Preparing a project application